-5 Agricultural land purchased or leased for the purpose cannot be converted to other uses.
-Should the Corporative Farming venture cease to be 6 financially viable and the partners declare bankruptcy or insolvency, land 7 ownership shall automatically revert to the agrarian reform beneficiaries 8 within a period of three (3) years in the case of public agriculture lands and 9 10 private lands originally distributed under the Comprehensive Agrarian Reform 11 program.
-Fifty percent (50%) of the land should have been developed within 12 a period of three (3) years, and ninety percent (90%) within a period of five 13 (5) years.

-c.
-Corporations/partnerships may enter into contractual arrangements with farmers' organizations/ ARCs, whereby the corporations and partnerships will provide the production inputs and technical and related services, then buy back the produce.
+Agriculture land purchased or leased for the purpose cannot be 6 converted to other uses.
+Should the Corporative Farming venture cease to be 7 financially viable and the partners declare bankruptcy or insolvency, land 8 ownership shall automatically revert to the agrarian reform beneficiaries within 9 a period of three (3) years in the case of public agriculture lands and private 10 lands originally distributed under the Comprehensive Agrarian Reform program.
+11 Fifty percent (50%) of the land should have been developed within a period of 12 three (3) years, and ninety percent (90%) within a period of five (5) years.
+13 c.
+Corporations/partnerships may enter into contractual arrangements with farmers' organizations/ ARCs whereby the corporations and partnerships will provide the production inputs and technical and related services, then buy back the produce.
 Provided, that the farm inputs that shall be utilized shall subscribe to the requirements set forth by Republic Act 10068 or the "Organic Agriculture Act of 2010."